evgenygorchakov/sup-evgen/README.md

 3. `tool_calls` → second request (no tools) for an explanation.
 4. Show explanation + command list; prompt `[y / n / type feedback]`.
 5. `y` → run and loop. `n` / `no` / empty → quit.
 Any other text → treat as feedback, push it as a user message, model replans on the next iteration.
-6. Hard stop at 20 iterations.

 ## Pros

 - zero runtime deps.
 - Every command shown and explained before running.
 - Rejection is a conversation — give feedback, model replans.
-- Timeouts and output caps on both sides.

 ## Cons